But not all controllers are the same.

 Therefore, when using multiple panels in a solar array with a PWM charge controller, they must be wired in parallel.

-A PWM controller takes the power from the panels and passes it to the batteries, depending on the charge state of the battery.
+A PWM controller takes the power from the panels making it available to the batteries, depending on their charge state.

 The maximum amps of the solar array cannot be exceeded.

 Let’s say a battery is sitting at 12.6v.

 With a 100 watt solar panel rated at 17.9 volts and 5.72 amps the maximum watts you can pass to the battery at that time is 12.6v @ 5.72a giving us 72 watts.

 (Ohms Law states watts = volts x amps)

 As the battery level increases, the PWM charge controller becomes more efficient.
 A PWM is at its most efficient when the battery is nearly full.